-Message from the Deans
+Message from the Law School Deans | 院长致辞

 Thank you for your interest in the Temple-Tsinghua Master of Laws (LL.M.) program in Beijing, the first accredited foreign law degree program in China.
 Temple established this program in 1998 as part of the rule-of-law initiatives launched by Presidents Jiang Zemin and Bill Clinton.
-To date, over 600 students have graduated from this program.
+To date, nearly 800 students have graduated from this program.
 The friendship between Temple and China dates back to 1979, when Temple bestowed an Honorary Doctor of Laws degree upon Deng Xiaoping.
 Since then, Temple has built enduring bonds of cooperation with the Chinese government and universities, especially Tsinghua University.

 The Temple-Tsinghua LL.M. program is the most renowned cooperative legal education program in China, having been recognized by both the U.S. and Chinese governments.
 The U.S. Senate stated that Temple “has succeeded in furthering the goal of promoting collaborative legal exchanges between the United States and China.”
 Similarly, President Jiang Zemin noted the program’s “lofty mission in educating qualified legal professionals in China.”

-Students benefit from systematic study in U.S. law as well as a diverse classroom environment with students from the public and private sectors.
+Students benefit from systematic study of U.S. law as well as a diverse classroom environment with students from the public and private sectors.
 Chinese judges, prosecutors, government officials, law professors, and lawyers all come together to discuss fundamental legal concepts in U.S. law.
 They share their diverse perspectives with each other as well as with American law professors and practicing lawyers.

 We invite you to apply to the program and become a member of the Temple-Tsinghua family.

-School of Law
+Associate Professor, Tsinghua University School of Law